 - Each contender generally provides a gift of some sort to their highest individual bidder; in addition, there is a "Gods' Gifts" basket of goods for the highest overall monetary donor;

-- Since 2006, a "penny auction" has been held in the spring to narrow a field of candidates down to the final four contenders; only coins are accepted for this "pre-selection", but any denomination is acceptable.
+- Since 2006, a "penny auction" has been held in the spring to narrow a field of candidates down to the final three contenders; only coins are accepted for this "pre-selection", but any denomination is acceptable.

 - June 2003: Bast, Hathor, Osiris and Thoth; Osiris won.

 - July 2004: Arianrhod, Athena, Faunus and Kuan Yin; Arianrhod won.

 - July 2005: Eris, Lugh, Odin and Venus; Lugh won.

 - July 2006: Bast, Ganesh, Hestia, and Oghma; Hestia won.